department-of-veterans-affairs/vets-api/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing done

 - *Describe what the old behavior was prior to the change*
-- *Describe the steps required to verify your changes are working as expected*
+- *Describe the steps required to verify your changes are working as expected.
+Exclusively stating 'Specs run' is NOT acceptable as appropriate testing*
 - *Describe the tests completed and the results*

 ## Screenshots